OliviaAo/graduate-Ao/README.md

         ```
         ```
         (ii) Set the output path for the results and Run the file.
-             It will show the Total scubbed number, True positive number, False positive number for each category
+             It will show the Total number of scrubbed, the number of True positive and the number or False positive number for People and Position category.
         ```

 #### 3. PHI-Reducer